 Also, if you are choosing an exotic location, talk to your 'must-have' guests firsts to ensure they will be able to make it.
 (And if it's a thumbs up from everyone essential, you'll probably find this is also a great way to filter out anyone on the 'awkward' list (like your parents' friends/colleagues), who likely won't care enough to take a long-haul flight and spend $100's on attending your 'alternative' wedding.

 We’re going to get hitched abroad.
 What’s next?

-In some countries, you can make an official record of the marriage by depositing an original certificate via the UK’s Foreign and Commonwealth Office.
-You can call their General Register Office on 0300 123 1837.
-For areas where you can take this option, it’s likely that there will be a fee charged.
-This is something you should get used to right now…
+In some countries, you may need to make an official record of the marriage by depositing an original certificate via the UK’s Foreign and Commonwealth Office.
+You can call their General Register Office on 0300 123 1837 for areas where you can take this option, and it’s likely that there will be a fee charged.

 Should we hire a wedding planner?